 CONTROL ASSEMBLY LOCK - Holding this button for more than 3 seconds switches the lock mode on or off.
-When the User Module is locked, a symbol and "Lock" text will be visible on the display.

 Wi-Fi - Press the Wi-Fi button once to activate the Wi-Fi signal.
-The signal will turn off after 15 min of inactivity.
+The signal will turn off after 15 min of inactivity (see page 18).

-°F/°C - This button, when pressed in combination with the "Enter" button switches the display to show the set temperature in Fahrenheit or Celsius.
+°F/°C - Press and hold the "Temperature Down" button, in combination with the "Enter" button, for 3 seconds to switch temperature unit between Fahrenheit and Celsius.

 Fault condition will display a three digit fault code with Alert Icon flashing.
-See "Control Assemble Diagnostic Code Chart," page 20.
+(See diagnostic code chart page 20).